Peace, Water, Power He Punawai Hohourongo 2018

 The community of Parihaka through it’s founding prophets Te Whiti o Rongomai and Tohu Kakahi has played a leadership role internationally, nationally, regionally and locally many times since it’s founding in 1866.

-SCANZ2018: Peace, Water, Power represents a significant engagement with the community of Parihaka in terms of the creative projects enabled on the papakainga and the hui which culminates the event.
-SCANZ2018: Peace, Water, Power will have international, national, regional and local participation, part of the recognition of place.
+SCANZ2018: Peace, Water, Power He Punawai Hohourongo represents a significant engagement with the community of Parihaka in terms of the creative projects enabled on the papakainga and the hui which culminates the event.
+SCANZ2018: Peace, Water, Power He Punawai Hohourongo will have international, national, regional and local participation, part of the recognition of place.
 Placing Peace first in the title is a recognition of the Parihaka community and its founders and follows from discussion with Maata Wharehoka.

-The event consists of an extended residency (double 2016), workshops open to the community, public presentation of projects at Parihaka papakainga, and a hui.
+The event consists of a one week, two weekend residency, workshops open to the community, public presentation of projects at Parihaka papakainga, and a hui.
 After 2016, it was asked that consideration be given to projects that engage with the wai at Parihaka.
 Several ideas have been formed out of discussion.

 We will shortly be calling for creative projects able to be implemented over a two a half week period.
 Both creative projects and hui presentations (papers, performances, creative interventions, provocations, reflective sessions) on the topics of Peace and Water will be sought.
 Creative projects and hui presentations that use alternative sources of energy (solar, wind, breath, water) are encouraged.